Ironclad Alternatives

 Migration steps

-4. Run parallel for 90 days through one contract cycle.
+4. Run parallel for ninety days through one full contract cycle (intake to signature to renewal).

-5. Cancel Ironclad once LinkSquares covers full lifecycle.
+5. Cancel Ironclad once LinkSquares covers both pre and post-execution flow.

-Not for: LinkSquares is the wrong fit for teams that prioritize AI Assist depth over paired Analyze-Finalize; Ironclad's AI Assist beats LinkSquares for AI-first legal teams.
+Not for: LinkSquares is the wrong fit for legal ops that values Ironclad's AI Assist depth above paired Analyze-Finalize; the Ironclad AI tooling beats LinkSquares at the higher tiers.

 Paid plans from $3,000.00/mo